2025 Awards Categories

 This category includes commercials made with the intent to advertise a product, company, organization, campaign or cause.
 When a series of commercials has been recorded as part of the same campaign and the work was done concurrently, the entire campaign may be submitted.

-This category also includes web series of more than 2 episodes with each episode under 20 minutes in length.
+This category also includes web series of mulitple episodes with the episodic average being under 20 minutes in length.
 Each episode of the web series must have the same series title, although individual episodes may have episodic names under the banner of the series name.
 The episodes must be related to the rest of the episodes in continuity characters/actors and executive supervision.

 To be eligible, a Property Master must have a career spanning 2 decades.
 They must have achieved excellence in at least one or more of the following categories: